 Quintessential Comfort Food

 The dishes macaroni and cheese, chicken pot pie, and chili all create the image of sitting by the fire eating warm, comforting food on a cold day.
 We may also put a pot roast in the oven, or bake a meatloaf to satisfy any cravings or cure the winter blues.
-All of these dishes seem purely American, even if they may have origins from other parts of the world.
-But what recipe doesn't?
+All of these dishes seem quite American, even if they may have origins from other parts of the world.

 Desserts to be Proud of